QuickBooks vs Xero | A Detailed Comparison by GetApp

 QuickBooks: A Brief History

 QuickBooks accounting software has a long history of market dominance.
-After Intuit Founders Scott Cook and Tom Proulx saw success with Intuit’s Quicken product – a personal money management tool – which aimed to capture the small business market as well.
+Intuit Founders Scott Cook and Tom Proulx saw success with Intuit’s Quicken product, a personal money management tool that aimed to capture the small business market as well.

 Trained accountants were not their target users.
-Instead, Cook and Proulx marketed QuickBooks at small business owners with no accounting background.
-Their pitch worked – an Intuit press release from 2008 shared that QuickBooks accounted for 94.2 percent of retail units in the business accounting category.
+Instead, Cook and Proulx marketed QuickBooks to small business owners with no accounting background.
+Their pitch worked—an Intuit press release from 2008 shared that QuickBooks accounted for 94.2 percent of retail units in the business accounting category.

 However, it’s worth noting that this press release didn’t clarify whether it was discussing global market share or solely the U.S. Intuit didn’t release a UK-specific version of QuickBooks Online until 2011.
 Today, it offers country-specific products for SMB owners in Australia, Canada, and India.
 QuickBooks Online’s global version can also be customized by the user.